 Regional Coverage: United States

-Augmenting 10+ years of extensive reporting coverage of the professional skin care market, Kline is pleased to announce our fourth edition of an independent, research survey which helps marketers pinpoint what their doctor and physician-dispensed skin care clients value most when it comes to the brands they use and offer to their patients.
+Augmenting 15+ years of extensive reporting coverage of the professional skin care market, Kline is pleased to announce our fifth edition of an independent, research survey which helps marketers pinpoint what their doctor and physician-dispensed skin care clients value most when it comes to the brands they use and offer to their patients.

 This Report Helps Marketers to:

-- Identify the most important attributes to physicians when choosing a brand to use or sell to patients
+- Identify the most important attributes to physicians who are considered gold and platinum accounts when choosing a brand to use or sell to patients

-- Prioritize efforts for future marketing and sales initiatives based on physician type (dermatologists, plastic surgeons, medical spas)
+- Prioritize efforts for future product development and marketing initiatives based on physician type (dermatologists, plastic surgeons, medical spas)